cassidoo/getting-a-gig/README.md

 ### Remove the objective.

 Nobody looks at the objective.
 Nobody.
-I personally spoke to a bunch of recruiters from various companies and they all said that they never look at them.
-Use that space to talk about projects you've done, activities you've done, etc.
+Unless it's unusual.
+I personally spoke to a bunch of recruiters from various companies and they all said that they never look at them if it's already relevant to the position you're applying for.
+If you're saying something like, "I want a part-time job so that I can do operatic bird training for the rest of a given week," yeah, that's worth putting an objective in, I guess.
+But if not, use that space to talk about projects you've done, activities you've done, etc.

 ### Keep it to a single page.